How Can Students Help Pay for College

 May 14, 2021

 With the price tag of a college education reaching higher levels every year, students will have a very hard time shouldering the entire cost burden all by themselves–unlike 30 years ago.
-However, students can help pay for college by putting in some work and doing certain things.
+However, students can help pay for college by putting in some work both ahead of college and during school.

 When parents and students sit down for the college money conversation, parents need to set expectations for how much of the financial burden they expect their student to take on.
 Together, you can create a game plan to incorporate some or all of the ideas below.

 When students work in outside employment, they earn valuable life skills about the working world.
 With the cost of college what it is, they probably won’t be able to work enough hours to cover the 5-digit annual cost.
 (See our blog about how we used to work to pay off college 30 years ago for an example of what we mean.)

-Every little bit helps though.
+Every little bit helps.
 Families can set a dollar amount goal of employment earnings per year as part of the college fund budget.
 Maybe the student sets a goal of earning $2,000 per year to set aside for college.
 That goal might be a little bit aggressive at minimum wage, but as a family you can target a doable number for your budget goal.

 You can also include birthday or holiday gift money is part of the fund?
 Working through this process and making spending and saving choices is a valuable lesson for your student to help pay for college.

 Frequently called “dual enrollment” or “College Credit Plus” (as it is here in Ohio), high school students can earn transcripted college credit at local universities while in high school.
 Some high schools are even offering these college courses within the high school.